70 Interesting & Awesome Facts and Trivia about Indiana

 Hello Indiana!
 It’s not just the first name of a certain iconic film character with a leather jacket and a fedora.
 It’s also the 19th state!
 We’ve talked about Alabama and Arkansas and Maine and Massachusetts.
 And now, after covering Idaho and Illinois in our Content Bash 50 Nifty States series, we’re smack in the middle of states that start with the letter I that includes Iowa.
 There are lots of facts about the so-called Hoosier State — so much that we were able to gather many of them here for you in this convenient spot.
 Read on!

-What is Indiana Known For?
+What is Indiana known for?

 1. Indianapolis!
 It’s the capital of Indiana, as well as the biggest population of any city in the state.
 It’s home to the Indiana Pacers of the NBA and Indianapolis Colts of the NFL, where fans have rooted for superstars like Reggie Miller and Peyton Manning.
 It’s a pretty big city, too, the 19th-biggest by area in the United States, as well as a top 30 American city by economics.